What does it mean to annotate an image?

 Seamlessly connect your data via Python SDK or API:

 Stream data into your training data platform and push labeled data into training environments like TensorFlow and PyTorch.
-Labelbox was built to be developer friendly and API-first so you can use it as infrastructure to scale up and connect your ML models to accelerate labeling productivity and orchestrate active learning.
+Labelbox was built to be developer-friendly and API-first so you can use it as infrastructure to scale up and connect your computer vision models to accelerate labeling productivity and orchestrate active learning.

 Simplified data import without writing and maintaining your own scripts